Yo-Yo Intermittent Endurance Test

 Objective

-The objective of the "Yo-Yo Intermittent Endurance Test" is to monitor the development of the athlete's maximum oxygen uptake (VO2max) and ability to perform repeated interval work.
+The "Yo-Yo Intermittent Endurance Test" objective is to monitor the development of the athlete's maximum oxygen uptake (VO2 max) and the ability to perform repeated interval work.

 Required Resources